-Why is it more blessed to give than to receive?
+Why is it more of a blessing to give than to receive?

 When you help someone in any which way you can, you are exercising charity or philanthropy.
 Compassion, kindness, sympathy, kind-heartedness, graciousness, consideration, concern, tolerance, leniency.
 When you practice or feel any of these, you are exercising the power of giving.

 Charity is not an expense or a gift.
-It is your contribution to the society.
+It is your contribution to society.